ianyfchang/QPC/README.md

 library(xlsx)
 ```

-### RNA-seq data normalization
+### Input bulk RNA-seq normalization
-After various analysis, we recommend using Raw read counts or TMM normalized sequencing data.
+Raw read count without transformation or data transformed by TMM or log normalization are recommend to be used for QPC-GBM deconvolution.
-An example of the input data is a gene × sample gene expression matrix in R is shown below.
+An example of the input data is shown below: a gene × sample gene expression matrix.
 ```R
 dim(data)
 [1] 61155    15